 Over 2 billion people lack safe water.
 Contaminated water causes 485,000 deaths annually from diarrhea alone.
-The key barrier is not science — it is cost and accessibility of detection tools.
+The barrier is not scientific knowledge — it is the cost and portability of detection tools.

 | Disc | Grating period (Λ) | Groove depth (hg) | Metal continuity |